This HAS To Be Normal

 The Reframe is me, A.R.
 Moxon, an independent writer.
 Some readers voluntarily support my work with a paid subscription.
 They pay what they want—more than the nothing they have to pay.
 It really helps.

 Kamala Harris sat for an interview on CBS' news program 60 Minutes the other day, as is traditional.
 Donald Trump skipped it, as is not traditional.
-CBS used the time to take great pains to use the time to make Trump and his propositions (which are menace and harm and brutality and cruelty when they aren't just anecdotes about Arnold Palmer's cock and the rest of the undifferentiated pink slurry that's falling out of what's left of his mind) and his followers seem as normal as possible, and Harris and her propositions and policies (some of which are very good and some of which are very bad but all of which are actually propositions and policies) and her followers seem as abnormal as possible.
+CBS took great pains to use the time to make Trump and his propositions (which are menace and harm and brutality and cruelty when they aren't just anecdotes about Arnold Palmer's cock and the rest of the undifferentiated pink slurry that's falling out of what's left of his mind) and his followers seem as normal as possible, and Harris and her propositions and policies (some of which are very good and some of which are very bad but all of which are actually propositions and policies) and her followers seem as abnormal as possible.

 This exchange caught my notice.